eLbot88/CS-GO-Config/README.md

 + Soundcard: Sennheiser 3DG4ME1
 + Monitor: Asus ROG PG279 set to 144hz
 + GPU: 1080Ti
-+ Net connection: UK - Virgin Media Vivid 200; giving 230dn/12up from Ookla and averaging a 20-30ms connection to closest node.
++ Net connection: UK - Virgin Media Vivid 200; giving 230dn/12up from Ookla and averaging a 20-30ms connection to closest valve node.

 ## Things discovered as a result of this process.